-The management of pediatric and adult burns in the Division of Plastic and Reconstructive Surgery has a long and rich history.
+The management of pediatric and adult burns in the Division of Plastic, Reconstructive & Aesthetic Surgery has a long and rich history.
 Apparently the first patient admitted to the Victoria Hospital for Sick Children on Avenue Road in 1875 was a child with a scald burn.

 The Ross Tilley Burn Centre at Sunnybrook Health Sciences Centre is named after Canadian surgeon who served in the Royal Canadian Air Force (RCAF) medical service and was made an Officer of the Order of the British Empire for his leadership in pioneering new techniques for treating burns in 1944.
 The Ross Tilley Burn Centre officially opened on April 18, 1984 and was under the directorship of Dr. Walter J. Peters.
 In 1998, as part of healthcare restructuring, the Ross Tilley Burn Centre became part of Sunnybrook Health Sciences Centre and transferred from The Wellesley Central site of St. Michaels’ Hospital to the Sunnybrook campus in December of that year.
 His name remains as a reminder to the rich heritage and pedigree of burn care at this university.